harvardinformatics/snakemake-workshop/run/index.md

     **Workflow inputs**

     This workflow requires a sample sheet that lists one sample per line.
 Samples must be the basenames of the input files (*e.g.* for file `sample12.txt` the corresponding line in the sample sheet should read `sample12`).
 You can name this sample sheet file anything you want.

-    The workflow expects input files to be located in a directory called `demo-data/`.

     **Workflow config file**